polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/runtime/contracts/contracts_module.md

 The most obvious difference between the Contracts module and the EVM is the underlying execution engine used to run smart contracts.
-The EVM is a good theoretical execution environment, but it is not very practical use with modern hardware.
+The EVM is a good theoretical execution environment, but it is not very practical to use with modern hardware.
 For example, manipulation of 256 bit integers on modern architectures is significantly more complex than standard types.
 Even the Ethereum team has investigated the use of [Wasm](https://github.com/ewasm/design) for the next generation of the network.